 Note: This information applies only to access to restricted data via the older DHI seismogram source.
 Because of internal changes to the restricted data system at the IRIS DMC and the switch to the FDSN DataSelect web services, access to restricted data has changed.
-If you are using the <fdsnDataSelect> seismogram source, you need only add the username and password directly into the recipe as shown here.
+If you are using the <fdsnDataSelect> seismogram source, which is the default, you need only add the username and password directly into the recipe as shown here.

 Access to restricted data at the DMC is done using code from the DMC embedded within SOD 2.2.3 and later.
 Earlier versions of SOD could not access restriected data at the DMC, although they could access restricted data at other servers.
 The only action that needs to be taken by a user that wishes to access restricted data with SOD is to specify the passwords that will be sent to the DMC.
 There are two ways of specifying passwords, in a props file or in a separate password file that is specified in the props file.
 More information about restricted data at IRIS can be found here: http://www.iris.edu/data/restricted.htm.